CabooseExia/DSA4264-Problem-2/technical-report-template.md

 ## Section 3: Methodology

 ### 3.1 Technical Assumptions
-Defining Hate and Toxicity: For this project, we define hate as language or content that intentionally demeans or discriminates against an individual or group based on characteristics such as race, religion, gender, or other protected attributes.
+For this project, we define hate as language or content that intentionally demeans or discriminates against an individual or group based on characteristics such as race, religion, gender, or other protected attributes.
 Toxicity refers to hostile, inflammatory, or harmful language that may provoke or offend, even if it does not directly target a specific group.These definitions are essential to distinguish between general negative sentiment and content that is considered harmful by moderation standards.
 Furthermore, as the reccomendations at the end would apply to deal with both toxic and hateful comments in general, we opted to merge the 2 into one feature.

 #### Data Features